-Syntax [no] sap-ingress policy-id [create]
+[no] sap-ingress policy-id [create]

 This command is used to create or edit the ingress policy.
-The ingress policy defines the Service Level Agreement (SLA) enforcement service packets receive as they ingress a SAP.
-SLA enforcement is accomplished through the definition of meters/queues (depends on the support available on a platform) that have Forwarding Class (FC), Committed Information Rate (CIR), Peak Information Rate (PIR), Committed Burst Size (CBS), and Maximum Burst Size (MBS) characteristics.
+The ingress policy defines the Service Level Agreement (SLA) enforcement service packets receive when they ingress a SAP.
+SLA enforcement requires the definition of meters/queues (depends on the support available on a platform) that have Forwarding Class (FC), Committed Information Rate (CIR), Peak Information Rate (PIR), Committed Burst Size (CBS), and Maximum Burst Size (MBS) characteristics.
 The simplest policy defines a single queue/meter that all ingress traffic flows through.
-Complex policies have multiple meters/queues combined with classification entries that indicate which meter/queue a packet will flow though.
+Complex policies have multiple meters/queues combined with classification entries that indicate which meter/queue a packet flows though.